electricimp/imp-central-impt/DevelopmentGuide.md

 A Project is an *impt* entity intended to help developers manage their work.
 It:

 - Simplifies the calling of many *impt* commands.
+- Uploads device and agent source code files to a Device Group.
 - Allows you to easily share and/or move your project between users and/or computers.
-- Uploads device and agent source code files to a Device Group.

 **Note** Using Projects is not mandatory; you can perform the same actions without using Projects.

 A Project is encapsulated in one directory.
-A directory represents a Project if it contains a [Project file](./CommandsManual.md#project-file).
-There can be only one [Project file](./CommandsManual.md#project-file) in a directory.
-All Projects-directory combinations are independent.
+A directory represents a Project if it contains a [Project file](./CommandsManual.md#project-files).
+There can be only one [Project file](./CommandsManual.md#project-files) in a directory.
+All Projects are independent.
 A sub-directory may contain a totally different Project.

 Each Project references a single Device Group which is specified during Project creation and cannot be changed (you must re-create the Project instead).
 Only two [types](./CommandsManual.md#device-group-type) of Device Group are supported by a Project:

 - *development* &mdash; for application firmware.
 - *pre-factory* &mdash; for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware).

-A Project will reference other impCentral API entities, including the Product to which the Project’s Device Group belongs; the latest Deployment to the Device Group; and Devices assigned to the Device Group.
+Implicitly a Project references other impCentral API entities, for example the Product to which the Project’s Device Group belongs; the latest Deployment to the Device Group; Devices assigned to the Device Group.

-Projects always reference two files, one containing the device source code, the other with the agent source code.
-It is assumed that the files are located in the same directory as the [Project file](./CommandsManual.md#project-file).
+Each Project always references two files, one containing the device source code, the other with the agent source code.
+It is assumed that the files are located in the same directory as the [Project file](./CommandsManual.md#project-files).
 At any time, the Project may be updated to reference other files.
 Any one or both files may not exist, eg. if you are working on device code but not agent code.
-Most Project-related operations still work in this case, but device *and* agent files are always required if you want to deploy a new build.
-Either of these files may be empty but should exist.
+Most Project-related operations still work in this case, but device *and* agent files are always required if you want to deploy a new build &mdash; either of these files may be empty but should exist.

-When you call *impt* commands from a directory with a [Project file](./CommandsManual.md#project-file), all of the related entities (Device Group, Product, Deployment, Devices, files) are specified by default, ie. you need not specify them explicitly in the corresponding commands.
+When you call *impt* commands from a directory with a [Project file](./CommandsManual.md#project-files), all of the related entities (Device Group, Product, Deployment, Devices, files) are specified by default, ie. you need not specify them explicitly in the corresponding commands.

-**Note** *impt*, like the impCentral API, does not provide any source code version control or software configuration management functionality.
+**Note:** *impt*, like the impCentral API, does not provide any source code version control or software configuration management functionality.
 That may be done by other appropriate tools.
 The Project simply links the source files to impCentral API entities.

 For Project management, *impt* includes [Project Manipulation Commands](./CommandsManual.md#project-manipulation-commands).